Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 **Note:** you should specify a prefix using -Dprefix=yourPrefix.
 This is to prevent name collision with another user running this demo.
 Pick a prefix that is unique to you or your organization.
 If a prefix is not set this way, a timestamp prefix will be generated based on the current time.

 **Note:** the application.properties file of each of the services is generated based on client.application.properties.template.
-The application.properties file of the discovery server is generated from server.appliation.properties.template.
+The application.properties file of the discovery server is generated from server.application.properties.template.
 This is to apply the prefix and ensure each application has the same properties.
 This happens in the prepare-package step of the build process.

-To build and run the project in one command, use
+To build and run the project in one command, use:

   ```bash
   mvn clean prepare-package package azure-webapp:deploy -Dprefix=yourPrefix -DskipTests